Get to know me

 How I work...

 You, your story, and your sense of safety is priority in each session.
 I prioritize each person as an individual, and as the expert in their life.
 In addition to this person-centered approach, I utilize Solution-Focused, Cognitive Behavioural Therapy, and Narrative approaches, as well as trauma-informed practices.
-I am trained in Sensorimotor Psychotherapy (Level I, currently completing Level II), which is a body-focused therapy used effectively for resolving trauma.
+I am trained in Sensorimotor Psychotherapy (Level I and Level II), which is a body-focused therapy used effectively for resolving trauma.
 This approach is also effective for exploring core beliefs that are holding you back and creating unhelpful patterns in your life.
 You can learn more about this unique approach on their website here.
 I believe that each person has the capacity to achieve their goals and feel settled in their emotional self.
 Sometimes this is achieve through talking, and other times we allow the body to share the story through somatic based approaches.
 I also believe there is space for laughter and joy in counselling; despite the hard work, many moments of joy can be experienced together as well.